Darkhan2123/Pinot/README.md

 Traditional analytics databases, designed primarily for internal reporting and batch processing, struggled to meet these new requirements.
 This gap in capabilities prompted the engineering team at LinkedIn to develop what would eventually become Apache Pinot.

-### Purpose

-This technical report aims to provide a comprehensive understanding of Apache Pinot, its architecture, capabilities, and applications.
-By examining how Pinot works at both high and detailed technical levels, this report will help readers assess whether Pinot might be suitable for their specific analytics needs.

 ### Scope

 This report covers: